goodlyjunk/annotator-content-analysis/README.md

 ####NOTES:
 * Make changes ONLY to the ES6 `js` file in the `src`, not to `js` in `lib`.
 The lib is compiled down to run in modern browsers by `testem`.
-* Don't have a compatible set of browsers or want to test against something else?
-Change the browsers tested against in `testem.json`